sayemborno/HPA-external-metrics/README.md

-# HPA-external-metrics configartiona and auto scale an app
+# HPA external metrics configuration and auto scale an app
 This whole project is about to auto scale a Kubernetes application.
 Tolls: Helm, Kubernetes, Python, Prometheus, RabbitMQ